madnesspie/django-obm/README.rst

 Installation
 ============
-See :ref:`installation_page` page for complete instructions.
+See installation page in documentation for complete instructions.

 .. code-block:: bash